-TDEA shall ensure that a pregnant employee shall not be exposed to any work that is injurious to pregnancy.
+TDEA shall ensure that a pregnant employee shall not be exposed to any work that is injuriousto pregnancy.

-13.8.
-Paternity Leave
+13.7 Paternity Leave

-A male employee who is the expectant father or father of a new born child shall be granted a maximum of five working days' paid paternity leave subject to the following criteria:
+A male employee who is the expectant father or father of a new born child shall be granted amaximum of ten working days paid paternity leave subject to the following criteria:

-- The male employee has worked with TDEA for at least four months.50 - Application for paternity leave must be supported by documents proving the eligibility of the employee to the satisfaction of TDEA and must be approved by supervisor/manager.
-The supporting documents include a medical certificate issued by a registered medical practitioner specifying the expected date of birth of the child, a medical certificate issued by a registered medical practitioner specifying the date

-- of birth of the child if so required by TDEA and a copy of the birth certificate of the child showing that the employee is the father of the child. - The period within which paternity leave must be taken is one month before the expected date of birth of the child up to one month immediately following the birth of the child.
-Leave can be taken in one single block or in blocks of day or days during the eligible period. - In case of miscarriage after twenty eight weeks of pregnancy, male employee shall be eligible for paternity leave for five days.51
+- Have successfully completed their probation period and have at least one-year contract with the organization. - Application for paternity leave must be supported by documents proving the eligibility of the employee to the satisfaction of TDEA and must be approved by supervisor/ The supporting documents include a medical certificate issuedby a registered medical practitioner specifying the expected date of birth of the child, a medical certificate issued by a registered medical practitioner specifying the date of birth of the child if so, required by TDEA and a copy of the birth certificate of the child. - The period within which paternity leave must be taken is one month before the expected date of birth of the child up to one month immediately following the birth of the child.
+Leave can be taken in one single block or in blocks of day or days during the eligible period. - In case of miscarriage, male employee shall be eligible for paternity leave for five days.